Jianxff/rd_vio/README.md

 # rd_vio

-This repo is the plain CMake version for rd-vio, extract and modified from [xrslam](https://github.com/openxrlab/xrslam).
+This repo is the plain CMake version for rd-vio, separated and modified from [xrslam](https://github.com/openxrlab/xrslam).
 Check the original repo for detail.

 *RD-VIO: Robust Visual-Inertial Odometry for Mobile Augmented Reality in Dynamic Environments*